 If your wind noise is coming from outside, close to the front of your doors, then you want to investigate your rearview mirrors.
 The triangular plastic sections around the mirror can become worn over time and not sit properly seated and flush.
 This causes a tremendous amount of wind noise and whistling that becomes increasingly invasive the faster you drive.
 As an additional check, always ensure your door seals are still sealing properly too.
 You might need to adjust your hinges again.

 As a quick way to isolate the plastic triangular fittings, tape them up and go for a quick spin.
 Make sure you can get up to speeds of 65mph to test properly.
 Make sure you replace both driver and passenger sides.

 Top Windshield Bolts

 If you are 100% convinced the noise is coming from the front top section of the windshield then you should adjust the hardware in the front of the panels.
 Make sure all four bolts that hold the windshield in place are actually properly secured.
 This will help with front wind noise.

 Adjust the two bolts that hold down the panel in the front center.
 These allow you to adjust up and down, adjust them all the way so you can pull the panels farther down when you flip the handles over.

-Also make sure your latch me mechanism is adjusted as securely and tight as possible.
-There are also 2x bolts which allows for adjustment.
+Also, make sure your latch me mechanism is adjusted as securely and tight as possible.
+There are also 2x bolts that allow for adjustment.
 To make it extra secure, you can add a brass 1/2” shim washer .010” between the panel lever and the bolt.
 You need to widen the holes to accommodate a 13mm bolt and washer.

 When driving a square vehicle like a Jeep Wrangler or a Land Rover Defender, you should expect a little wind noise at high speeds.
 You should, however, experience low to moderate wind noise while traveling less than 55m, unless it’s a very windy day.
 If you have unusual wind noise, just keep searching for the source and you’ll find the issue.